Gassandrid/ewan.my/content/Notes/Artificial Intelligence/conceptual notes/Engram Memory.md

 ## Neural Mechanisms

 ### Synaptic Plasticity
 - **Long-Term Potentiation (LTP)**: A process where the strength of synapses (connections between neurons) is increased, making it easier for neurons to communicate in the future.
-LTP is considered a key mechanism underlying memory formation.
+LTP is considered a key mechanism underlying [[Memory Formation]].
 - **Long-Term Depression (LTD)**: The weakening of synaptic connections, which can also be involved in encoding memories, especially in processes like forgetting or memory refinement.

 ### Neuronal Ensembles